 - a) Schedule 1 identifies, conceptually, the urban structure of the Town of East Gwillimbury as it evolves to 2051.
 It identifies a number of key geographic components of the Town that help articulate where, and how growth will occur, and that will consequently influence East Gwillimbury's success in achieving its stated vision for the future.
-Schedule 1 identifies the following components: - i.
-The Municipal Boundary The Municipal Boundary of the Town establishes the jurisdictional extent of the Town of East Gwillimbury; - ii.
-The Agricultural System The Prime Agricultural Area incorporates both the Greenbelt and the Oak Ridges Moraine, as identified by the Province of Ontario, and is protected from urban development through the Provincial Greenbelt Plan and Oak Ridges Moraine Conservation Plan.
-The Agricultural System incorporates three land use designations: the Holland Marsh Specialty Crop Area, Prime Agricultural Area, and Rural Area.
-The Holland Marsh Specialty Crop Area consists of organic soil developed for agricultural uses where specialty crops are predominately grown.
-The Prime Agricultural Area contains a productive agricultural land base.
-The Rural Area consists of lands outside of settlement areas and prime agricultural areas which support diverse agricultural, economic, and recreational activities; and, - iii.
-The Settlement Areas The Town has two areas that are delineated by Settlement Area Boundaries The Greenbelt Settlement Area of Mount Albert and the larger Central Growth Area that includes the communities of Sharon, Holland Landing, and Queensville. - b) Schedule 2 differentiates lands within the Settlement Area Boundaries.
+Schedule 1 identifies the following components: - The Municipal Boundary The Municipal Boundary of the Town establishes the jurisdictional extent of the Town of East Gwillimbury; - ii.
+The Rural and Agricultural Area The Rural and Agricultural Area incorporates both the Greenbelt and the Oak Ridges Moraine, as identified by the Province of Ontario, and are protected from urban development through the Provincial Greenbelt Plan and Oak Ridges Moraine Conservation Plan; and, - iii.
+The Settlement Areas The Town has two areas that are delineated by Settlement Area Boundaries The Greenbelt Settlement Area of Mount Albert and the larger Central Growth Area that includes the communities of Sharon, Holland Landing, and Queensville.

+- b) Schedule 2 differentiates lands within the Settlement Area Boundaries.
 The Settlement Areas are the focus for new development within the Town, and are further subdivided as follows: - i.
 The Delineated Built-Up Area The Delineated Built-Up Area within both the Mount Albert Settlement Area and within the Central Growth Area was defined by the Province in 2006.
 It includes those areas within the Settlement Area Boundaries where the intensification target is to be measured.
-It includes the following components:

-- > Strategic Growth Areas incorporate higher intensity mixed-use centres and corridors; - Community Areas are primarily residential in nature, but also include neighbourhood supporting uses such as office uses, retail and service commercial uses, institutional uses, public service facilities and parks and open spaces; and, - > Employment Areas Employment Areas are intended primarily for employment generating land uses including business parks and industrial uses.
+It includes the following components: - Strategic Growth Areas incorporate higher intensity mixed-use centres and corridors; - Community Areas are primarily residential in nature, but also include neighbourhood supporting uses such as office uses, retail and service commercial uses, institutional uses, public service facilities and parks and open spaces; and, - Employment Areas Employment Areas are intended primarily for employment generating land uses including business parks and industrial uses.